oktaytuncay/Kubernetes/kubernetes.md

       - containerPort: 8080
 ```

-To inject an environmet variable, add a new property to the container called `envFrom`.
+To inject an environment variable, add a new property to the container called `envFrom`.
 The envFrom property is a list so we can pass as many environment variables as required.

 Each item in the list corresponds to a secret item in the list.
-We can specify name of the secret we created earlier.
+We can specify the name of the secret we created earlier.

 ```properties
 spec: